tkukurin/Lab.SeparatingFactFromFiction/data/README.txt

-This directory contains two files containing ID's and labels for expriments conducted in our paper "Separating Facts from Fiction: Linguistic Models to Classify Suspicious and Trusted News Posts on Twitter".
+This directory contains two files containing IDs and labels for experiments conducted in the paper "Separating Facts from Fiction: Linguistic Models to Classify Suspicious and Trusted News Posts on Twitter".
+It also contains a file `tweets.json`, which contains all available Tweets (as of March 19, 2018) referenced in these files, scraped to a JSON array.

-The two files are:
+The two files from the original paper are:
 * multiclass_tweets.csv
     - CSV containing ID's and four labels for the multiclass experiments presented in the paper